frellwan/GPU_CUDnn/README.md

 also implements a Loss function, cross entropy, to allow the tuning of the weights and biases.

+The MNIST directory contains four files - The training set of images, the training set of labels for the corresponding images, the test set of images amnd labels for performing performance analysis of the model.

+The MNIST dataset is not in a regular image file format.
+I am using a program from Henry Tan and Aadyot Bhatngarm to read the MNIST dataset - `MNISTParser.hpp`.

 The log file shows the output of running the program on the MNIST dataset found in mnist directory.